 Zwift uses the OpenGL API to render the game and your computer's GPU must support a minimum of OpenGL 3.1 to meet the game's requirements.
 If you start the game and receive a warning message about your drivers only supporting OpenGL 2.1, it could mean a few different things:

 - Your drivers are out of date.

 - Your computer's GPU is below Zwift's minimum requirements.

-- Your computer isn't using your primary GPU to run Zwift.
+- Your computer isn't using your primary GPU for Zwift.

 Note that this error can come up even if your computer worked with Zwift previously, and it's always due to software or hardware changes to your computer (like Windows Updates).
 We'll go through how to troubleshoot each of these causes below:

 An easy way to check is to go to your computer manufacturer/GPU manufacturer's website and update your drivers to the newest version.